The following are a list of visualization tools that enable viewing and exploration of BICCN-generated data.

 Single Cell Portal (RRID:SCR_014816).
-The Single Cell Portal specializes in visualizing and disseminating single cell data.
+The Single Cell Portal specializes in visualizing and disseminating single-cell data.
 The Portal allows you to use natural language and faceted search to discover other scientists’ research and share your own findings.
-Each study includes information on cell types, singular or multiple gene expression, and spatial transcriptomics.
+Each study can include information on cell types, singular or multiple gene expression, and spatial transcriptomics.
 In addition, interactive visualizations allow you to explore cell clusters and search for related genes.
 If you wish to explore further, you can download a study’s data.
 As a free and public resource, we strive to make open science interactive and powerful.

 Access Single Cell Portal here: https://singlecell.broadinstitute.org/single_cell